 High turnover and poor productivity are common problems that can stem from ineffective orientation and onboarding, but companies that get these tasks right can improve retention by 82% and boost worker productivity by more than 70%.

 It’s important to make sure the onboarding materials are informative and clear, but also interesting to go through.
-Tools like Venngage’s onboarding plan templates can be helpful for HR teams who want to create visually appealing materials.
+Venngage’s onboarding plan templates can be helpful for HR teams who want to create visually appealing materials.

 Check them out and see how you can revamp your onboarding process!